Apply Project Tags

 ```

-* Robosaur will try to apply tags to projects specified in the config file's payload, or from a separate CSV file.
-The CSV file can be located on your local drive or one of our supported cloud object storage.
+* Robosaur applies tags to projects based on the configuration file, or from a separate CSV file.
+The CSV file can be stored in your local drive or one of our supported cloud object storage.

 ```json